janderson4671/byu-cs460-f2022-1/lab-link-layer/README.md

 >>> bytes2 = b'\x05\x06\x07\x08\x09'
 ```

-The `b` prefix is always used with `bytes` objects to distinguish them from
+The `b'` prefix is always used with `bytes` objects to distinguish them from
 `str` (string) objects, which have no such prefix.
 In the above example,
 `bytes1` and `bytes2` are assigned values from `bytes` literals.
 The `\x`
 notation indicates that the next two characters are hexadecimal values